Władysław I Łokietek: Prince in Kuyavia (1267–1288)

-Death of Leszek the Black and the struggle for control of Kraków (1288–1289)
+Death of Leszek II the Black and the struggle for control of Kraków (1288–1289)

 On 30 September 1288, Leszek II the Black, Duke of Kraków and Sieradz, died without issue, thus transferring power in the principality of Sieradz to his eldest half-brother, Władysław I Łokietek (his full brother Ziemomysł had already died in 1287).
 While Władysław now ruled over Brześć Kujawski and Sieradz, Casimir II inherited the duchy of Łęczyca, and Siemowit assumed control of the land of Dobrzyń.

-The death of Leszek initiated a struggle for supremacy in the duchies of Kraków and Sandomierz; the main candidates were Bolesław II, Duke of Mazovia, and Henry IV Probus, Duke of Wrocław.
+The death of Leszek initiated a struggle for supremacy in the duchies of Kraków and Sandomierz; the main candidates were Bolesław II of Masovia, and Henry Probus, Duke of Wrocław.
 In this contest, Władysław decided to support the former.
-Henry IV Probus, using the support of the powerful German patricians, mastered the capital city at the end of 1288.
-Bolesław II did not give up, however, and aided by support from Władysław, Władysław's brother Casimir II Łęczycki, and perhaps troops from Przemysł II, he attacked branches of the Probus coalition—Henry III of Głogów, Bolko I of Opole, and Przemko of Ścinawa—who were returning to Silesia.
+Henry Probus, using the support of the powerful German patricians, mastered the capital city at the end of 1288.
+Bolesław II did not give up, however, and aided by support from Władysław, Władysław's brother Casimir II of Łęczyca, and perhaps troops from Przemysł II, he attacked branches of the Probus coalition — Henry III of Głogów, Bolko I of Opole, and Przemko of Ścinawa — who were returning to Silesia.
 On 26 February 1289, a bloody battle occurred on the fields near Siewierz (Przemko of Ścinawa died there), resulting in a great victory for the branches of Mazovia-Kuyavia.